 All the above

-Height of the carved will increase in 20 years.
+Height of the sculpture will increase in 20 years.

 Due to secondary growth, the name will be erased from the tree.